WhatsApp/StringPacks/library/src/test/resources/README.md

 ## strings_ha.pack

-This file is generated from `res/values-ha-rNG/strings.xml` with the following content.
+This file is generated from `res/values-ha-rNG/strings.xml` and `res/values-ha/strings.xml` with the following content.

 `ha-rNG` is mapped to `ha` using `pack_id_mapping`
 ```json